-As we push away from the Android 8.1 release date we’re starting to hear and see complaints from Nexus and Pixel users running the new Oreo build.
+As we push away from the Android 8.1 release date we continue to hear and see complaints from Nexus and Pixel users running the latest version of Android Oreo.
 Some of these issues have carried over from the previous versions, some of the problems are brand new.

 This walkthrough takes you through the current list of Android 8.1 problems, some resources that might come in handy should you run into issues with Android 8.1, and a quick look at what’s next from Google.

 It’s tempting to install a new Android update the second it appears for your device.
 However, some of you (read: non-power users) would be wise to do some prep work before you start the download process.

 A little prep work will go a long way toward preventing Android 8.1 issues.

 You can’t predict how Android 8.1 will perform on your device.
 Some of you might see a performance boost, others might run into a host of bugs.
 This is precisely why you should prepare for this version of Android 8.1 and the new builds Google will release throughout 2018.

 We recently put together a guide that will take you through the pre-installation process we use before we install Android software on our Nexus and Pixel devices.
 We got through the latest Android 8.1 upgrade without any major issues.